Do students have to be Catholic to go to Saint James School?

 After Saint James receives your application, you will be contacted to schedule a screening for your child.
 This varies at different grade levels and at different times of the school year.
 It may be done in a small setting before school begins or may be one of the first days of school.
 The purpose of the screening is to make sure that Saint James School properly places your child and that your child will benefit from a Saint James education.
 Not all students are accepted.
 If time permits, students are contacted to spend some time with their new class.

 Will the school be around in years to come?

 The school has made a tremendous investment in its teachers and its building (re-pointing the brick, installing a sprinkler system, just to name a few).
 Good Shepherd Parish has strongly supported the school and it is the last Catholic school in the Biddeford/Saco area so there is a huge commitment to see this school succeed.
 The local community strongly supports this school.
-The school will be starting an endowment to help with the ups and downs of slow financial growth.
+The school has two endowment funds to help with the ups and downs of slow financial growth.
 Saint James School does have a strong savings account.
-We just celebrated our twenty-fifth anniversary and I have no doubt that Saint James School will be here for many more years to come.
+We just celebrated our twenty-eighth anniversary as a combined school but the Catholic heritage is over one hundred years old.
+I have no doubt that Saint James School will be here for many more years to come.